If you have a Student Visa, you may be able to work part-time, up to 20 hours per week, and full-time during scheduled holidays.

 Check your visa – it will show if and when you are allowed to work while you are studying in New Zealand.

-To work for up to 20 hours per week, you must meet one of seven requirements.
-The most common requirements are:
+To work for up to 20 hours per week, you must meet certain requirements.
+The most common are:

 For more information on who may work while studying, please see this Immigration New Zealand page.